Jermaine Love

-Jermaine Love-Roberts (born March 27, 1989) is an American professional basketball player for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
+Jermaine Love-Roberts (born March 27, 1989) is an American professional basketball player who plays for Mykonos B.C. of the Greek Basketball League.
 A 6'3", 186 lbs combo guard, Love played for Prairie State College (where he became the school's first All-America selection in men's basketball) and at the University of Illinois at Springfield, before going overseas to Lithuania, to play for Palanga and Vilnius of the National Basketball League.

 High school

 Love attended Rich East High School, in Park Forest, Illinois, where he played high school basketball.
 He earned All-Conference honors in basketball at Rich East, and was also a member of the conference champions in track and field as well.

 College career

 Love played college basketball at the Prairie State College, from 2008 to 2010 and at the Illinois-Springfield from 2010 to 2012.
 As a senior, he averaged 16.5 points, 4.8 rebounds, and 1.7 assists per game.